yudho/logistics-transport-sc-forecast-workshop/instructions.md

 On "Data location" click "Browse S3".
 On the search bar type "sagemaker-" and find the correct bucket name.
 The correct one should be "sagemaker-(region-name)-(your-account-id)".
 Click the bucket name.

 Now find this folder "nyc-taxi-trips" inside the bucket, and you should find "rts.csv" inside.
 Select that file and click "Choose".

+For the IAM Role, please select "Enter a custom IAM role ARN" and paste the ARN we had from step B.2

 Click "Start" orange button to start importing the data to Forecast.